ferryjul/fairCORELS/README.md

 * `n_workers` : int, maximum number of threads allowed to parallelize the training of the different learners

-* + all `CorelsClassifier` attributes used to create the base learners
+* + all `FairCorelsClassifier` attributes used to create the base learners

 ##### .predict(X):
 Predict classifications of the input samples X. Uses majority vote as aggregation function.